mikedenly/mikedenly.github.io/_posts/2020-03-25-balanced-panel.md

 fae_all$country_id <- as.numeric(factor(fae_all$country_name)) # numeric country ID
 ```

-We need to create a numeric country ID variable because the plm package needs two numeric variables to constitute its ID-time index.
+We need to create a numeric country ID variable because the `plm' package needs two numeric variables to constitute its ID-time index.
 With that step out of the way, let's now balance the panel:

 ``` r
 fae_balanced <- make.pbalanced(fae_all,